E-Commerce

 2 - Inventory management

-To address this issue, e-commerce businesses need to understand their customer base and what they will likely purchase in the future.
+To address this issue, Shopify businesses need to understand their customer base and what they will likely purchase in the future.
 When it is a new enterprise, predicting how many products to have in stock is particularly challenging.
 Once the business is established, data and analytics are the compasses to forecast demand and inventory planning.

 Having a clear idea of what is selling well and the number of products in stock can also feed marketing campaigns.
 Push notifications are a great channel to advertise items that need to sell as the season ends, for instance.
 By taking these steps, e-commerce stores can ensure that they have the right amount of inventory on hand without tying up too much capital.